 Minimally Invasive Surgical Techniques

-Franciscan’s cardiothoracic surgeons, vascular surgeons and cardiologists are experts in performing minimally invasive procedures.
+Franciscan Health System’s cardiothoracic surgeons (heart and chest surgeons), vascular surgeons and cardiologists are experts in performing minimally invasive procedures.

 Minimally invasive procedures may involve:

-- Making tiny incisions to gain access to a blood vessel.
-Physicians often use a catheter (a long thin tube) containing special surgical tools that are sent directly to the treatment area.
+- tiny incisions to gain access to a blood vessel, physicians often use a catheter (a long thin tube) containing special surgical tools that are sent directly to the treatment area

-- Making tiny to small incisions through which to access a surgical site within the body using a procedure called laparoscopy.
+- tiny to small incisions (typically three to four inches in length and can often be placed between the ribs) through which to access a surgical site within the body

 These techniques often cause less pain, scarring and loss of blood, and generally reduce the risk of infection and provide a speedier recovery time, when compared with conventional open surgery.